 My spicy chicken and waffles recipe was inspired by a hole-in-the-wall restaurant in the middle of nowhere in Sonoma, California.
 Patty and I were visiting for a wedding in wine country and stopped for lunch on the way up from San Francisco.

-Now, my variation isn’t colossal spicy, it certainly has a little kick, but it’s beautifully balanced out by the sweet Belgian waffle and maple syrup.
+Now, my chicken and waffles aren’t colossal spicy, it certainly has a little kick, but it’s beautifully balanced out by the sweet Belgian waffle and maple syrup.
 The fried chicken method was inspired by a really simple Nashville style fried chicken prepared by Chef Spike Mendelsohn.

 I substituted buttermilk for milk and added cayenne pepper and paprika to the breading.
 The beauty is no additional steps for creating a spicy coating or sauce.
 The spicy flavors are fried right into the chicken breading itself.